bruab/underdog-devs-wiki/README.md

 Your best bet, far and away, is to get a referral.
 If the hiring manager, or someone else inside a company is willing to advocate for you, your chances are way better.

-Working backwards, that means you need to find ways to make friends in tech, and demonstrate your skills - tech skills and hard skills.
+Working backwards, that means you need to find ways to make friends in tech, and demonstrate your skills - tech skills and soft skills.

 Some ways you can do that: